If you ask what are “Aurora Lights”, it is a natural light phenomenon in the dark sky.

 Definition: North Lights is generally referred to as Aurorae Borealis which is composed of 2 words Aurora as well as Borealis.

-Word “aurora” is the name from the Roman Goddess of the dawn, that was travelling from eastern to west announcing the coming of the sunshine.
+Word “aurora” is the name of the Roman Goddess of the dawn, she was travelling from east to west announcing the coming of the sunshine.

-He was also the God of winter that swept below the chilly mountains of Thrake (Thrace), chilling the air with his icy breath.
+Boreas was the God of winter that swept below the chilly mountains of Thrake (Thrace), chilling the air with his icy-breath.

 Previous his hill house lay Hyperborea, a mythological land of everlasting spring unblemished by the god’s winds.